Art (A)

 A-262A Graphic Designs& Illustratn-Non Art Maj (3 credits)

 Open only for Non-Art majors.
-Offered in Spring Term only.
 Design & technology rapidly combine in this third millenium marketplace to create new, dynamic hybrids which impact the sensory world we experience daily.
 This new media course will explore visual design, methods for innovation using digital tools and the important distinctions between Art & Design.
 Students will learn to apply basic design principles to their own work through observation & analysis of images & type used in visual media such as advertisements, posters, web sites and animations.
 Using Adobe Illustrator, Photoshop & InDesign, students will gain an understanding of vector vs. raster methods of visual creation, image enhancement, typography and page layout challenges.
 The result will be an understanding of design and how it affects the reasons and methods we humans use when creating and rearranging that which surrounds us.

 A-316 Creating Instructional Videos (3 credits)